What is a customs debt?

 Where an amount of import or export duty has been paid and the corresponding customs declaration is invalidated in accordance with Article 174 UCC, that amount shall be repaid.

 For information purposes you may find hereunder some historical information, which will be no longer fully applicable as of 1 May 2016 after the entry into force of the UCC, but which might however contain valuable information

 Non-recovery, repayment, remission of customs duties: Assessment of the new rules applicable from 1 August 2003

 With effect from 1 August 2003 Regulation (EC) No 1335/2003 has raised the threshold value (500.000 EUR) up to which Member States are authorised to make decisions with regard to non-recovery and repayment or remission of customs duties.
 The possibility of obtaining a decision from the Commission in cases below this amount has been removed.
 At the same time further rules aimed at more efficient procedures were introduced.
-The article posted on our website explains and appraises the new rules.
+The article posted here explains and appraises the new rules.